-The Trustees have approved Distribution and Service Plans on behalf of Initial Class, Service Class and Service Class 2 of the fund (the Plans) pursuant to Rule 12b-1 under the 1940 Act (the Rule).
+The Trustees have approved a Distribution and Service Plan on behalf of Service Class 2 of the fund (the Plan) pursuant to Rule 12b-1 under the 1940 Act (the Rule).
 The Rule provides in substance that a fund may not engage directly or indirectly in financing any activity that is primarily intended to result in the sale of shares of the fund except pursuant to a plan approved on behalf of the fund under the Rule.
-The Plans, as approved by the Trustees, allow shares of the fund and/or FMR to incur certain expenses that might be considered to constitute direct or indirect payment by the fund of distribution expenses.
+The Plan, as approved by the Trustees, allows shares of the fund and/or FMR to incur certain expenses that might be considered to constitute direct or indirect payment by the fund of distribution expenses.

-The Plan adopted for each class of the fund is described in the prospectus.
+The Plan adopted for the class of the fund is described in the prospectus.